 The main laptop section zips to lay completely flat, making access to your laptop a breeze.

 All in all, this is a solid, more casual choice, that should last a while.

-The downside is that I find it’s pretty big, and it gets insanely heavy when it’s jammed with all of our gear.
+The downside of the Dell 17 inch backpacks is that they’re pretty big, and ours gets insanely heavy when it’s jammed with all of our gear.
 Of course, the upside is that it’s so big the we can jam in a crazy amount of gear.